Start a Project

 Accuracy

-A laser beam concentrates energy on a small area, creating a narrow cutting seam in the workpiece.
-Making it suitable for delicate cutting tasks that a plasma cutter cannot accomplish.
+A laser beam focuses energy on a small area, creating a narrow cut in the material.
+It is ideal for delicate cutting tasks that plasma cutters can’t handle.

 Materials

-Laser cutters can cut metal, wood, plastics, and ceramics, while plasma cutters are limited to cutting conductive materials.
+Laser cutters can cut metal, wood, plastic, and ceramics, while plasma cutters can only cut conductive materials.

 Speed

-Laser cutters are more energy-efficient and faster than plasma cutters, making them a better environmental choice.
+Laser cutters are faster and use less energy than plasma cutters, making them a better environmental choice.

 Plasma Cutting